Anwar-Khann/recruitment_test/frontend/README.md

 - Dex contract : 0xa886B5737FBEB5120EadB5B81Ba2e89d14Da08bD
 - private key : 3e585ba774b0f6251acea12df5597cc27d8a96a7ef5d1b3a11ed75dd4d6271f7

-### (kindly don't forward the excess sepolia eth present i had borrowed wallet from some-one)

-- liquidity is already added with 0.1 and 0.5 fee scpecified
+- liquidity is already added with uniswapV2Router;

 ## Enter swap details:

 - Amount to swap: Enter the amount of the selected token you wish to swap.
-  Source token address: Choose one of the above token addresses as the source.
+- Source token address: Choose one of the above token addresses as the source.
-  Destination token address: Choose the other token as the destination.
+- Destination token address: Choose the other token as the destination.

 Confirm the transaction: Once satisfied, click "Swap" to confirm the transaction.
-The dApp will execute the swap via the Uniswap V3 router
+The dApp will execute the swap via the Uniswap V2 router

 # Features